 A STRONG TEAM

-The Michigan Inter-Urban Railway Museum board of directors possesses the skills and experience in entrepreneurship, business development, finance and law that are necessary to successfully manage this venture.
-The current directors include: Phil Willis, President/Treasurer: Steve Makulski, Secretary: and directors Thomas A. Grace.
-Dennis C. Regan and Daniel Machnik.
+The Lost Railway Museum board of directors possesses the skills and experience in entrepreneurship, business development, finance and law that are necessary to successfully manage this venture.
+The current directors include: Phil Willis, President, Jim Stormont, Vice President, Steve Makulski, Secretary: and directors Thomas A. Grace, Dennis C. Regan, Star Mead and Daniel Machnik.
 In time, the board will be expanded to include up to 6 additional board members from the community.

-A committee of community volunteers has been working on the restoration of the Inter-Urban rail car since 2013.
+A committee of community volunteers has been working on the restoration of the interurban rail car since 2013.
 The committee includes Jerome Drouillard, Rich Willis, Jim Stormont, Scott Willis, Jon Flannery, Ken Soderbeck, Don Dakin, Thomas Grace, Bob Brownsey and Tom Nolte.
 As the project moves forward, it is attracting the interest of many strong supporters from the greater Jackson community who can contribute to its success.
 In addition to the board, restoration committee and facilities team, Ella Sharp Museum has offered help with developing exhibits and building a strong museum management structure.
-Scott Schmidt is assisting with grant writing activity.
-Bob Michaels with RJM is assisting with marketing and communications plans.
+Bob Michaels, with RJM, is assisting with marketing and communications plans.
 Lynne Loftis, retired executive director of the Ella Sharp Museum, is assisting with research and content development.
 And, the project fits clearly within the promotional objectives of Experience Jackson, Jackson County's visitor bureau.